Last Updated on March 20, 2026 by James Hartley

 | Qualified e-signature (QTSP-certified) | ❌ No | ✅ Yes (add-on, extra cost) | ⚠️ Rarely needed UK |

-| Proposal + contract in one platform | ✅ Yes (full CRM features) | ⚠️ Signature focused | N/A |
+| Proposal + contract in one platform | ✅ Yes — full CRM + proposals | ⚠️ Signature-focused only | N/A |

-| Starting price (UK) | From $19/mo | From $15/mo | N/A |
+| Starting price (UK) | From $19/mo (free trial) | From $15/mo | N/A |

 Frequently Asked Questions

-Q: Are e-signatures legally binding in UK?
+Q: Are e-signatures legally binding in the UK?

 Q: Do I need special software or can I just type my name?